 My partner, Bre, and I have started selling Jibbirdz.
 They are 3D printed shoe charms (things to decorate crocs and other holey shoes) of native New Zealand birds.
 For each charm sold, we donate $1 to a bird conservation charity, starting with Forest and Bird.

-All four Jibbirdz The four Jibbirdz that we are selling as a pack.
+The four Jibbirdz that we are selling as a pack.
 From left to right, North Island Kokako, Piwakawaka/fantail, Tui and Kereru.

 It all started a few years ago when I gave my partner her first pair of crocs for her birthday.
 Along with the crocs, I designed and printed a few shoe charms (Jibbitz in crocs lingo).
 They were just simple designs of a few native birds as she is a big bird lover.
 Over the next while, she got a lot of positive comments on how cool they were.
 Then she suggested that I try and print some nicer ones and we try to sell them and give some money to bird related charities.
 I liked the idea, so we started working on it.
 Bre initially drew the designs and I turned them into CAD models and worked out how to print them nicley.
 The first few prints weren’t very good, but the process quickly came together.
 Once we had a set of prototypes we were happy with, we printed and assembled 55 of each of the four birds we’d designed.
 Since launching our website, less than a week ago, we’ve sold almost half of our initial inventory.
 I think it’s going quite well.

-The original Kereru sketch The original sketch for the Kereru.
+The original sketch for the Kereru.

-The first prototype The first prototype.
+The first prototype.
 It doesn’t look very good.

 We have lots of ideas for more designs and ways to promote the birds of New Zealand that we’ll be exploring in the future.